RoboticsZ12/JetBot_Project/README.md

 ## Summary:
 This project has taught the group the power of teaching an AI to operate under certain circumstances and have the ability of controlling actuation from a camera input.
 It highlighted the potential for AI to navigate complex environments autonomously while continually scanning for certain digital outputs, such as stoplights for our project.
 By recording various images such as [BLOCKED](JetBot/Autonomy/src/Recorded_data/Blocked) and  [FREE](JetBot/Autonomy/src/Recorded_data/Free) images, we basically "teach" the jetbot where the desired path is and how it should navigate itself through the obstacles.

+Overall, the project went well for our group and the problems remained at a minimum.
+We were aware that many groups exsperienced problems with sudden shutdowns due to RAM spikes.
+Fortunately for us, we did not experience these errors and our jetbot performed at a high performance.
+There is nothing we would change in terms of our approach and execution.

-This showed us the basics of how AI works and how it can be implemented into a real world scenario.
+This project has showed us the basics of how AI works and how it can be implemented into a real world scenario.
 Cars with autonomous driving have these capabilites, and as autonomy continues to grow, robotic vision and the many uses such as object detection will continue to be the object that spearheads the advancement of autonomy.

 ## About the Team
 - **Frank Zachman**: